Ph.D. University of California, Santa Barbara

 Areas of Expertise

-I am an Assistant Professor of Culture and Teaching with an affiliation in the Asian American Studies Program.
+I am an Assistant Professor of Culture and Teaching and faculty in the Asian American Studies Program.
 The consistent threads that cut across my research have been meeting the teaching and learning needs of immigrant and marginalized students, examining the relationships between educational institutions, families, and social context, and employing interdisciplinary frameworks and diverse methodologies to the study of education.

 - EDHD 5014: Child & Adolescent Development for Teaching and Learning

 - CI 3150: Special Topics on Southeast Asian Students in the United States